 Investment property is any property including building or/and land held to generate income or for capital appreciation or maybe for both.
 Investment properties are usually not owner-occupied and not used to supply or produce goods and services.

-It is a property that you purchase added to your current residence to live in for part of the year.
-You don’t occupy the house full-time but whose primary purpose isn’t as a rental property.
+You purchase a property added to your current residence to live in for part of the year.
+You don’t occupy the house full-time but your primary purpose isn’t as a rental property.
 A Second Home is a home that’s not your primary residence, but you don’t use it as an investment property.
 Don’t be confused with ‘second home.’
 There can be multiple properties treated as second homes.

 There are criteria that differentiate an investment home from a second home.
 Those criteria are listed below: